 (3) Competition is determined to be inadequate after solicitation of a number of sources.

-Sole source contracts above Five Thousand and no/100ths ($5,000.00) Dollars require Board of Supervisors approval or ratification.
+Sole source contracts shall be in accordance with the County of Siskiyou Contracting and Purchasing Policy and Procedures.

 (g) This section does not apply to contracts which statutorily must be let by contract to the lowest responsible bidder.